-This paper reports on the medium-term mean 2-year prospective follow-up of a patient cohort of 50 unselected patients with mean age of 55 years who visited our tertiary referral pain center for painful sciatica refractory to not less than 8 weeks of conventional physical therapy with a view for treatment with low-level laser therapy (LLLT) as a possible alternative to operative intervention.
+Introduction: This paper reports on the medium-term mean 2-year prospective follow-up of a patient cohort of 33 unselected patients with mean age of 46 years who visited our tertiary referral pain center for painful cervical radiculopathy refractory to not less than 6 weeks of conventional physical therapy with a view for treatment with low-level laser therapy (LLLT) as a possible alternative to operative intervention.

-Materials and methods: All patients in this prospective cohort study had documentation of the diagnosis by magnetic resonance imaging documenting one level inter-vertebral disc prolapse before study entry and all had failed to respond to a combination of conventional physical therapy and nonsteroidal anti-inflammatory medications for not fewer than 8 weeks.
-LLLT, at a wavelength of 810 nm emitted from a GaAIAs semiconductor laser device with 5.4 J per point and a power density of 20 mW/cm2, was employed to irradiate not only the relevant acupuncture points, but also via the use of scanning mode for the whole affected dermatome.
+Materials and methods: All patients in this prospective cohort study had documentation of the diagnosis by magnetic resonance imaging documenting one level inter-vertebral disc prolapse before study entry and all had failed to respond to a combination of conventional physical therapy and nonsteroidal anti-inflammatory medications for not fewer than 6 weeks.
+LLLT, at a wavelength of 810 nm emitted from a GaAlAs semiconductor laser device with 5.4 J per point and a power density of 20 mW/cm2, was employed to irradiate not only the axial cervical spine, but also the relevant dermatome via the use of scanning mode for the whole affected dermatome.
 The treatment regimen consisted of three sessions of treatment per week for 12 consecutive weeks.
-Each treatment session lasted 540 seconds, with 180 seconds for irradiate the relevant acupuncture points.
+Each treatment session lasted 540 seconds, with 180 seconds for irradiation of the axial skeleton and 360 seconds for the affected dermatome.
 Serial clinical assessment was undertaken using the Visual Analogue Score (VAS) for pain.
 Treatment failure being defined as break-through pain which necessitated operative intervention or the need for surgery within 2 years.

-Results: A total of 50 sciatica patients with one level disc prolapse with nerve root impingement were treated, with 2.2 years mean follow up.
-With the exception of one patient who defaulted after one week of therapy, all subjects showed significant improvement in VAS pain score at the end of 12-weeks' LLLT treatment and, surprisingly, the improvement was found maintained at follow-up assessments at 1-year mark and 2-year mark.
+Results: A total of 33 cervical radiculopathy patients with one level disc prolapse with nerve root impingement were treated, with 2.1 years mean follow up.
+All subjects showed significant improvement in VAS pain score at the end of 12-weeks' LLLT treatment and the improvement was maintained at follow-up assessments at 1-year mark and 2-year mark.
 None of the subjects required operative intervention at the 2-year mark.
 The results achieved statistical significance as the null hypothesis was rejected.